Teresa Borriello

 3. The Spritz, the seductive Italian cocktail with lively bubbles

-The origins of Spritz date back to the 19th century; in these years, the Austrian troops stationed in northern Italy began to dilute the local wine with water or seltzer to make it less alcoholic.
-The term "Spritz", in fact, comes from the Austrian word "Spritzen" which means "to spray".
+Its origins date back to the 19th century, when Austrian troops stationed in northern Italy began diluting local wine with water or seltzer to make it less alcoholic.
+The name “Spritz” comes from the German spritzen, meaning “to spray.”

 - 6 cl of Aperol (or Bitter Campari)